Ruanrodrigues20/password_manager/README.md

 ## License

-This project is open-source and distributed under the MIT License.
-See the `LICENSE` file for more details.
+This project is open-source and distributed under the MIT License.[MIT License](LICENSE.txt)

 ---